-These trails are created to establish a particular rodent’s territorial zone as well as to identify that rodent’s favored course.
-You might see greasy looking trails inside a home, usually along the walls of a residence.
+These trails are created to establish a particular rodent’s territorial zone and identify that rodent’s favored course.
+You might see greasy-looking trails inside a home, usually along the walls of a residence.

 Another indication that a residence might have a rodent issue is the presence of what can be rather tiny scratch marks.

-Scratch marks might be found on a wall.
+You might find scratch marks on a wall.
 However, they also might be found on the floor.

 Scratching, Squealing, Scurrying Sounds

 When mice or rats infest a home, they do make sounds as well.
 These include scratching, squealing, and scurrying sounds.
-As is the case with a urine odor, you are not likely to detect these noises when at a home showing or open house.
+As is the case with a urine odor, you will not detect these noises when at a home showing or open house.

-If you detect the presence of rodents in a home you’re interested in making an offer on, you do need to inquire of the homeowner.
+If you detect the presence of rodents in a home, you’re interested in making an offer, and you do need to inquire about the homeowner.

 A homeowner needs to provide you accurate information in response to such an inquiry, whether or not a specific disclosure of a rodent issue (past or present) needs to be made by a seller.

-You do need to keep in mind that a homeowner may not actually be aware of a rodent issue if it is of fairly new origin.
+You need to keep in mind that a homeowner may not be aware of a rodent issue if it is of a fairly new origin.

 You must inspect the premises before closing on a contract for sale.
-The inspection needs to include an examination of the property for the current or past presence of rodents in the house.
+The inspection needs to include examining the property for the current or past presence of rodents in the house.

 When you are looking to buy a new property, it is vital that you thoroughly check the premises for the signs of a rodent infestation.

 Now that you know some of the signs of a rodent infestation, you can go to the viewing armed with information!

-Whilst most of the property viewing is likely to be concentrated on the aesthetics, and feel of the property, it is important to cover some of the basics too.
+Whilst most of the property viewing is likely to be concentrated on the aesthetics and feel of the property, it is important to cover some of the basics.

 You do not want the first memory of your new home to be the removal of a rodent infestation!